Wayne Perkins: With the Rolling Stones

-In his memoir Life, Keith Richards said that Perkins was very nearly asked to replace Mick Taylor in the Stones.
+In his memoir Life (2010), Keith Richards said that Perkins was very nearly asked to replace Mick Taylor in the Stones.
 "We liked Perkins a lot.
-He was a lovely player...[but] it wasn't so much the playing, when it came down to it.
+He was a lovely player [but] it wasn't so much the playing, when it came down to it.
 It came down to the fact that Ronnie (Ron Wood) was English!"

 Subsequent endeavors

 Following this, Perkins joined the Alabama Power Band (formed by his brother Dale), which became Crimson Tide and recorded two albums.

-In Nashville, Perkins wrote music for Catdaddy Music and co-wrote soundtracks with Emmy Award winning composer/producer/remixer Richard Wolf for films including The Karate Kid Part II and Back to School.
+In Nashville, Perkins wrote music for Catdaddy Music and co-wrote soundtracks with Emmy Award winning composer/producer/remixer Richard Wolf for films including The Karate Kid Part II and Back to School (both 1986).

 Perkins later formed the band Problem Child with Robert Nix and Rick Christian, and played bass with Lonnie Mack.

 During his long career, Perkins played session guitar with artists including Leon Russell, Joe Cocker, Steve Winwood, Jim Capaldi, David Porter, Ben Atkins, the Alabama State Troupers, Michael Bolton, Angela Bofill, the Everly Brothers, the Oak Ridge Boys, Billy Ray Cyrus, Ray Reach and many others.

 In 1995, Perkins recorded his first solo album, Mendo Hotel.
 In 2005, he released his latest, Ramblin' Heart.

-Later life
+Later life and death

-Some time later, Wayne Perkins was diagnosed with multiple brain tumors.
-He was treated, but occasionally suffers from crippling headaches.
-He retired to Argo, where he lives with his brother.
+In the mid-2000s, Wayne Perkins was diagnosed with multiple brain tumors.
+He was treated, but continued to occasionally suffer from severe headaches.
+He retired to Argo, Alabama, where he lived with his brother.

+Perkins suffered a stroke on March 1, 2026, and died in Argo on March 16, at the age of 74.